 Applications to Toolkits are open to all young writers, including high school students, regardless of level of written experience.
 Young people living in outer-metropolitan, regional and remote areas of Australia are encouraged to apply.

 Applications to Toolkits are free for Express Media members.
 If you’re not already a member, you can sign up here.

 Express Media is committed to access, so if you would like to sign up and are experiencing financial hardship, please contact us via firstname.lastname@example.org to be awarded one of our sponsored memberships.

 The only other things you’ll need are motivation and internet connection, so don’t miss out on this exciting opportunity to refine your craft and be mentored by some of Australia’s best literary talent.

-Applications for Toolkits: Fiction and Toolkits: Nonfiction are now closed, but stay tuned for announcements of Toolkits: Poetry in the later half of the year.
+Applications for Toolkits: Fiction and Toolkits: Nonfiction are now closed.

 Toolkits is generously supported by the Copyright Agency Cultural Fund.